jaspector

 County issues construction-related permits for all of Ogemaw County.
 Roofing and siding permits are required in the county according to the county building permit handout, though another county info sheet also says roofing and siding permits are no longer required.
 That is conflicting county data, so treat roofing/siding as verify-by-phone.

+Not all construction work requires a permit in unincorporated Ogemaw County, MI.
 The following work is generally exempt: County published a building handout with permit triggers, but I did not find a reliable county list of exempt work types in the reviewed sources.; One county handout says roofing and siding permits are no longer required, but a separate county building permit handout says roofing and siding permits are required as of October 1, 2011.
 This is contradictory and should be confirmed directly with the county before relying on it..
+When in doubt, confirm with the local building department before starting work.